-This part of Virginia sees lots of visitors, and when you’re used to travelling with a larger rig, you may also be used to trouble finding spacious spots… not here.
+This part of Virginia sees lots of visitors, and when you’re used to traveling with a larger rig, you may also be used to trouble finding spacious spots… not here.
 The drive is as easy as the stay.
-This park is surely a favorite among quite a diverse group of campers.
+This park is surely a favorite among quite a diverse group of RV campers.

 Getting around Shenandoah National Park’s main road, Skyline Drive, is a breeze.
 Visitors have come through in many sizes and styles of RVs, 5th-wheels, and tow-behinds.
 The entire length of Skyline Drive is 105 miles, with mile markers that run the entire span.
 All campgrounds, shops, restaurants, hiking trailheads, and other lodging options are typically right off of, or quite near to, Skyline Drive.
 Along the way, over 70 overlooks will keep you on a stop-and-go ride.

 Finding public transportation into, or close to, the park is doable, though somewhat obscure.
 There are no advertised direct routes or shuttle buses that run through, or even directly to, the park.
 If arriving from outside the park, you’re likely doing so with your own vehicle or by foot.
-Once in the park, most visitors drive along the 105 miles of Skyline Drive themselves, or travel (mostly parallel) alongside on foot via the Appalachian Trail.
+Once in the park, most visitors drive along the 105 miles of Skyline Drive themselves, or travel alongside on foot via the Appalachian Trail.
 Other popular ways to get around the park include bicycling and horseback riding.

 Reservations are not required in order to stay at Big Meadows, however, they are highly recommended if you are staying during the summer months and into the fall season.
 This is a really popular place to camp due to nearby facilities and well-travelled trails.
 Reservations can be made up to six months in advance of your stay, however, sites do not open for reservation until May.
 The grounds fill up quickly on weekends and holidays, so reservations make it easy to target the perfect place to park your rig.